 Diameter: 32.69mm (gold, platinum), 38.61mm (silver)

-The reverse of this coin depicts a unicorn, a symbol of purity and strength.
+The reverse depicts a unicorn, a symbol of purity and strength.
 It is represented with a crown worn around its neck, from which stretches a long chain.
 This is an indirect and symbolic reference to the fact that Scotland is dependent on England.
-On the coin the unicorn holds a shield with the historical coat of arms of Scotland.
+The unicorn holds a shield with the historical coat of arms of Scotland.

 Related article: South Korean coins.